U.N. Security Council to vote on Syria observers on Friday

 A larger mission of up to 250 observers would be sent later, Annan's spokesman Ahmad Fawzi told a regular news briefing in Geneva.
 He declined to say which countries might supply staff to the mission, but said many of the likely countries already had staff in the region who could move quickly.

 Fawzi said the U.N.
-Security Council would discuss a draft resolution on Friday, and if it voted in favour of the resolution "we can proceed with deployment without further ado", Fawzi said.
+Security Council would discuss a draft resolution on Friday, and if it voted in favor of the resolution "we can proceed with deployment without further ado", Fawzi said.

 "At the moment we have the advance team standing by to board planes and to get there, to get themselves on the ground as soon as possible."